 You, your essential self, are a node on this network with a permanent and unbreakable connection to it.
 You have unlimited bandwidth and no restrictions on the data you can access.
 It is the universal cloud that you are not only connected to but which you form by being present within it.

-Now imagine that by quietening your every-day conscious mind (that noisy chattering ego that most people think is their real self) you can enter into a quieter and calmer state of consciousness that allows you to access this universal cloud of information.
+Now imagine that by quietening your everyday conscious mind (that noisy chattering ego that most people think is their real self) you can enter into a quieter and calmer state of consciousness that allows you to access this universal cloud of information.

-It seems to me that during remote viewing the viewer forms a connection across the universal network to another node (a point in space and time) and downloads data about that place, person, object, or event.
+It seems to me that during RV the viewer forms a connection across the universal network to another node (a point in space and time) and downloads data about that place, person, object, or event.
 This data is then presented in the form of ideograms and verbal descriptions for the benefit of the viewer’s audience, whoever that might be.

-Remote Viewing Courses
+Associative Remote Viewing (ARV)

 This timeline on the IRVA website is a handy quick reference guide that contains the names of many of the most famous remote viewers of the past five decades.